Per IRS Publication 559 Survivors, Executors, and Administrators, page 25:

 Generally, the following gifts aren't taxable gifts.

-In 2021, generally, gifts valued up to $15,000 per person could have been given to any number of people, and none of the gifts will be taxable.
-If the decedent's spouse is not a United States citizen, the annual exclusion for gifts made to him or her in 2020 is $157,000.
+In 2022, generally, gifts valued up to $16,000 per person could have been given to any number of people, and none of the gifts will be taxable.
+If the decedent's spouse is not a United States citizen, the annual exclusion for gifts made to him or her in 2022 is limited to $164,000.

 The TaxAct program does not support Form 709 United States Gift (and Generation-Skipping Transfer) Tax Return.
 This is a separate return from the individual tax return (Form 1040 U.S. Individual Income Tax Return).